Raymond Burr: Early life

+Acting career

 Theatre

 Burr grew up during the Great Depression and hoped to study acting at the Pasadena Playhouse, but he was unable to afford the tuition.
-By his own account, in 1934 he joined a repertory theatre group in Toronto that toured throughout Canada, then joined another company that toured India, Australia, and England.
+By his own account, in 1934 he joined a repertory theatre company in Toronto that toured throughout Canada, then joined another company that toured India, Australia, and England.
 He briefly attended Long Beach Junior College and taught for a semester at San Jose Junior College, working nights as a radio actor and singer.
 Burr began his association with the Pasadena Playhouse in 1937.

 Burr moved to New York in 1940 and made his first Broadway appearance in Crazy With the Heat, a two-act musical revue produced by Kurt Kasznar.
 Despite the veteran cast of stars Willie Howard, Luella Gear, and Gracie Barrie, the show folded after three months.
 Burr's first starring role on the stage came in November 1942 when he was an emergency replacement in a Pasadena Playhouse production of Quiet Wedding.
 He became a member of the Pasadena Playhouse drama faculty for 18 months, and he performed in some 30 plays over the years.
 He returned to Broadway for Patrick Hamilton's The Duke in Darkness (1944), a psychological drama set during the French Wars of Religion.
 His performance as the loyal friend of the imprisoned protagonist led to a contract with RKO Radio Pictures.
+In 1944, he performed in multiple plays during his summer residency at Elitch Gardens Theater in Denver Colorado.